r4ns3k/r4ns3k.github.io/_posts/2023-04-06-network-devices.md

 it has mac address table of all devices connected

 ## Router
+It is an intermediary device<br>
+intermediary device like router works with only network layer,data link layer,physical layer data only it will not touch other layers.

 ## cables
 ethernet cables divides into 2 categories <br>